oracle/terraform-provider-oci/website/docs/r/database_cloud_autonomous_vm_cluster.html.markdown

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `description` - User defined description of the cloud Autonomous VM cluster.
 * `display_name` - The user-friendly name for the cloud Autonomous VM cluster.
 The name does not need to be unique.
+* `distribution_algorithm` - The distribution algorithm used for the Autonomous VM cluster.
 * `domain` - The domain name for the cloud Autonomous VM cluster.
 * `exadata_storage_in_tbs_lowest_scaled_value` - The lowest value to which exadataStorage (in TBs) can be scaled down.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`